JoelMahon/AnkiAudioMaker/README.md

 # AnkiAudioMaker

-This program was something I made for myself to increasing my repetitions of my Anki decks when I'm out and about, or just not in the mood to stare at a screen.
+This program was something I made for myself to increase my repetitions of my Anki decks when I'm out and about, or just not in the mood to stare at a screen.
 Especially important for me because the app on my phone's OS doesn't work for media - or at least I couldn't get it to work for media.

 What it does in abstract terms is generate an audio file based on a subset of cards' fields.

+This script doesn't affect Anki at all, it only reads, never writes.
+You should still use Anki as you normally would, and only use this as an extra bit of study if you wish.

 For example, I can generate a file with all cards from my "Japanese Core 2000 words" deck that are due tomorrow, which will contain each of those cards represented in audio in sequence.